christinew7/61040_concept_backend/design/concepts/FileTracker/api-extraction.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/FileTracker/deleteTracking

-**Description:** Deletes an existing file tracking record for a user and file.
+**Description:** Deletes an existing file tracker for a given user and file.

 **Requirements:**
 - this `owner` and this `file` is in the set of TrackedFiles